Healthy Diet and Healthy Weight

 • In short, the more green on the label, the healthier the choice.
 If you buy a food that has all or mostly green on the label

-• choose unsaturated oils and spreads and eat in small amounts
+• Unsaturated oils and spreads and eat in small amounts

-• drink 6-8 cups/glasses of fluid a day If consuming foods and drinks high in fat, salt or sugar, have these less often and in small amounts.
+• Drink 6-8 cups/glasses of fluid a day if consuming foods and drinks high in fat, salt or sugar, have these less often and in small amounts.

 Would you consider swapping some high sugar drinks for low sugar alternatives?